cferdinandi/vanilla-js-academy/content/_index.md

 Want your whole team to attend the Vanilla JS Academy?
 I offer private training programs that can be customized for your team.

 Your team of up to 20 people can attend the 8-week program as a private group for $8,250.
-They'll receive their own private Slack channel and lifetime access to the course materials.
+You'll receive your own private Slack channel and lifetime access to the course materials.

 I only run a limited number of these a year.
 Email me at {{<email params="?subject=Vanilla%20JS%20Academy%20Team%20Training">}} to apply.